A Simple Method for Convex Optimization in the Oracle Model: Computational experiments

+due to Edmonds~\cite{Edmonds1965}, where $G=(V,E)$ is a given undirected graph, $\delta(v)$ is the set of all edges incident to~$v$, and~$E[U]$ is the set of all edges with both endpoints in $U$.
+The latter constraints are handled within an oracle that computes an inequality minimizing $(|U|-1)/2 - \sum_{e \in E[U]} x_e$, whereas the other inequalities are provided as initial constraints.
+For the above problem, the smart version of the oracle does not provide a feasible point since there is no obvious way of transforming a given point into a feasible one.
+However, the smart version always provides the minimizing inequality.

-Our test set for the matching problem consists of~16 random instances with~500 nodes, generated as follows.
-For each~$r \in \{30,33,\dots,75\}$ we build an instance by sampling~$r$ triples of nodes~$\{u,v,w\}$ and adding the edges of the induced triangles to the graph.
-We believe that these instances are interesting because the~$r$ triangles give rise to many constraints of type~\eqref{eq:oddset}.
-For the stable set problem, we used the~16 graphs from the Color02 symposium~\cite{Color02} with~100--150 nodes except for~DSJC125.9 since the LP cutting loop could not solve this instance within our iteration limit.
-Moreover, we conducted experiments with different initializations of~$\gamma_1$.
-Note that if the feasible regions of our problems are full-dimensional, they contain a standard simplex and thus the packing problem contains a ball of radius~$r = \nicefrac{1}{\sqrt{d}}$ centered at the origin if~$d$ is the number of variables.
-In the \emph{standard initialization} we thus use~$\gamma_1 = r \|c\|$; in the \emph{optimal initialization}, we initialize~$\gamma_1$ with the value of an optimal solution to evaluate the impact of knowing good incumbent solutions in our algorithm.
+We consider 16 random instances with~500 nodes, generated as follows.
+For each~$r \in \{30,33,\dots,75\}$ we build an instance by sampling~$r$ triples of nodes~$\{u,v,w\}$ and adding the edges of the induced triangles to the graph, forming the test set \texttt{matching}.
+We believe that these instances are interesting because the~$r$ triangles give rise to many constraints to be added by the oracle.
+Moreover, we selected all~13 instances from the Color02 symposium~\cite{Color02} with less than~300 edges, yielding the test set \texttt{matching02}.

-All methods terminate when the following criterion is met.
-In each iteration, we compute the optimal value of the LP relaxation defined by the initial and all separated constraints.
-If this value is at most~1\% above the true optimum value, we stop.
-Moreover, a limit of 1000~iterations is used for all experiments.
-We stress that the number of iterations in the cutting plane method is not the number of simplex iterations, but the number of separated inequalities.

-In our first experiment, we investigate the impact of the frequency~$k$ of the fully corrective step and the initialization of~$\gamma_1$.
-Table~\ref{tab:itercntFrequency} compares the iteration count of the standard cut loop with our algorithm for frequency~$k \in \{0,1,10\}$, where~0 disables fully corrective steps.
-Column ``standard'' (``optimal'') reports on the standard (optimal) initialization as discussed above.
-In these experiments, we initialized the LP relaxation and the constraints for the fully corrective step with upper bound constraints, \eqref{eq:degree} for matching and edge constraints for stable set problems, respectively.

-We see that our algorithm in the standard initialization finds a good approximation of the optimal dual value much faster than the cutting plane method, except for matching instances with $k=0$.
-With the optimal initialization, our methods perform even better (and we improve over the cutting plane method on both problem types even for $k=0$).
-An explanation for the latter effect is that our algorithm does not only perform dual iterations but also primal iterations to improve~$\gamma_t$.
-If we initialize~$\gamma_1$ optimally, no primal steps are necessary, which allows faster dual progress.
-This hypothesis is supported by Figures~\ref{fig:frequency10} and~\ref{fig:frequency1}, which show the typical changes in primal and dual values for a matching instance for different $k$.
-Interestingly, Table~\ref{tab:itercntFrequency} also shows that it is not necessary to perform a fully corrective step in every iteration.